adamstavely/cautious-lamp/docs/FEATURE_IDEAS.md

-# Design System Feature Ideas & Implementation Status
+# Comprehensive Design System Feature List

-This document tracks all feature ideas, their implementation status, and future enhancements for the Design System platform.
+This document consolidates all feature ideas, enhancements, and remaining work from all feature lists into one comprehensive view.

 ---